-|Content Overview||Create and develop a devised piece from stimulus
+Create and develop a devised piece of theatre from stimulus which is performed for an audience.
+(40%)

 |Component 2: Performance from a Text|

-Students will perform in two key extracts from a performance text.
+Students will perform two key extracts from a performance text.

-Centre choice of performance text
+Centre choice of performance text.

-|Assessment Overview||Externally assessed by a visiting examiner
+This component is externally assessed by a visiting examiner.

 |Component 3: Theatre Makers in Practice|

-|Written Examination||1 hour 30 minutes - 40% of the qualification (60 marks)|
+|Written Examination||1 hour 30 minutes - 40% of the qualification|

 Students who have not studied Drama during Key Stage 4 are not exempt from taking the A Level, but may find the style and approach to the written work different to other subjects.
 A love of performing and a creative and enquiring mind are the most important requisites for success in this subject.